Martin-Antonov/GTE-Website/docs/XFIG/README.md

 [`fig-format-2018`](./fig-format-2018) as
 taken from http://mcj.sourceforge.net/fig-format.html,
-is compact, and allows reliable conversions to other formats such as .pdf or .svg with the `fig2dev` program.
+is compact, and allows reliable conversions to other formats such as .pdf, .eps, or .svg with the `fig2dev` program or manually in xfig itself.
 Hence, if exported to .fig, we get the other formats by a call to `fig2dev` on a Linux backend server without any extra work.